LeonardoSaccotelli/Near-Me/README.md

 under the supervision of dr. [Nicola Fanizzi](http://lacam.di.uniba.it:8000/people/nicola.html).

 ## Prerequisites

 By default, requirement for compilation are:
 * JDK 8+
 * Maven

-<br>Requirement for running application is:
+Requirement for running application is:
 * Redis 3+

 ## Built with Maven